 Among the most recent accolades for the facility:

-The Maternity Center features attractive private rooms, each with its own bathroom containing a large soaking tub.
-This environment is complemented by the latest technology.
+The Maternity Center features attractive private rooms, each with its own bathroom and large soaking tub.
+These comforts are complemented with the latest technology.
 A caring and knowledgeable staff oversees the entire family's needs.

 The Maternity Center offers their own C-section recovery room for new mothers and their babies, offering a quicker bonding experience for the new family.

-After mom delivers, private postpartum rooms offer her partner the opportunity to spend the night and join in the family's bonding experience.
+After mom delivers, private postpartum rooms offer her partner the opportunity to spend the night and join the family's special bonding experience.
 These rooms are private and cheery and also offer their own bathrooms.